Magnetohydrodynamic Simulation Code CANS+: Assessments and Applications

-When we examined the same problem with the MUSCL scheme, such a dynamo process occurred only in the initial phase of the evolution, as shown in figure \ref{fig:gMRI_Butterfly}(b).
-After the initial reversal of the magnetic field sign in the disk center, negative components survived for long periods followed by a faint reversal to positive values at $t\sim40$.
-The TVD property of the MUSCL scheme evidently inhibited turbulence and dynamo processes during the long-term evolution.
-This drawback is also visually recognized in figure \ref{fig:gMRI_MSCL2}, in which the $\phi$-component of the magnetic field (figure \ref{fig:gMRI_MSCL2}(a)--\ref{fig:gMRI_MSCL2}(c)) suffered from strong numerical damping in time scales of a few tens of rotational periods.
-It is also of interest that the r-component almost disappeared after long-term evolution (figure \ref{fig:gMRI_MSCL2}(d)--\ref{fig:gMRI_MSCL2}(f)), indicating that activity of the MRI and the resulting angular momentum transport ceased in the final stage of the simulation run.
+When we examined the same problem with the MUSCL scheme, such a dynamo process occurred in the late phase of the evolution, as shown in figure \ref{fig:gMRI_Butterfly}(b).
+The TVD property of the MUSCL scheme evidently inhibited linear and early nonlinear growths of the MRI.
+This drawback is also visually recognized in figure \ref{fig:gMRI_MSCL2}, in which magnetic turbulence suffered from strong numerical damping in the early stage (figures \ref{fig:gMRI_MSCL2}(a) and \ref{fig:gMRI_MSCL2}(d)), and global-scale magnetic field survived in the late nonlinear stage (figures \ref{fig:gMRI_MSCL2}(c) and \ref{fig:gMRI_MSCL2}(f)).